xueweic/TGPred/Python/APGD_pkg/README.md

 &emsp; &emsp;

 ### 2. ConstructNetwork(n_genes, structure)
-**Construct the network structure from either Hierarchical Network or Barabasi-Albert Network in simulation studies**
+**Construct the network structure from either Hierarchical Network or Barabasi-Albert Network in simulation studies.**

 - input:
 	- n_genes: the number of genes